wzziyao/Graphics-Final-Project/README.md

 <img src="images/close-up2.gif" alt="unique" width="500"/>

-## Data structures and background math
+## Algorithms and background math

 **Tilemap**

 A tilemap is a two-dimensional array of integers.
-In the tilemap I create, each integer represent a kind of landscape -- 0 is water, 1 is land, 2 is grassland.
-I used GIMP to create simple 32 * 32 color blocks as textiles.
+In the tilemap I create, each integer represents a kind of landscape -- 0 is water, 1 is land, 2 is grassland.
+I use GIMP to create simple 32 * 32 color blocks as textiles.

 **Sprite Animation**